 The Environmental Surveillance Section prepares a report annually, reviewing the year's activities and presenting analysis results and interpretations.
 This report is made available to the public.

-The Environmental Surveillance Section acts as the primary interface between the Radiation Measurements Laboratory and the Nuclear Regulatory Commission in matters concerning the laboratory's radioactive materials license.
+The Environmental Surveillance Section acts as the primary interface between the Radiation Measurements Laboratory and the U.S. Nuclear Regulatory Commission (NRC) in matters concerning the laboratory's radioactive materials license.
 The Section is also responsible for overseeing the Department's radioactive materials licenses and ensuring compliance to license commitments.

 The Section serves as the liaison between the Radiation Measurements Laboratory, and the Central and Regional Radiation Protection staffs, arranging proper sample submissions from other program areas and providing assistance in data retrieval.